-Sr. No. On completing the course, students will be able to CO1 Study the effective and modern synthetic techniques aimed at the production of enantiomerically pure organic molecules.
+S. No. On completing the course, CO1 Student will be aware of the asymmetric synthesis and enantiomeric purity methods CO2 Effective and modern synthetic techniques aimed at the production of enantiomerically pure organic molecules will be introduced.
 Know how to apply the Felkin-Anh model to predict which face nucleophilic attack will occur on an enantiotopic carbonyl group.
-CO2 Explain and exemplify different enzyme catalyzed processes for stereoselective chemical production and define the mechanisms of enzyme activity regulation CO3 Know the importance and applications of green chemistry techniques CO4 Learn nomenclature, structure, properties, syntheses, and reactions of the simple 5 and 6-membered ringheterocycles, the benzene ring fused ring heterocycles, the pyridine group, and the quinoline and isoquinoline groups.
+CO3 explain and exemplify different enzyme catalyzed processes for stereoselective chemical production. will able to define the mechanisms of enzyme activity regulation CO4 To know the importance and applications of green chemistry techniques CO5 the student will learn nomenclature, structure, properties, syntheses, and reactions of the simple 5 and 6-membered ring heterocycles, the benzene ring fused ring heterocycles, the pyridine group, and the quinoline and isoquinoline groups.

 M.Sc.
 Chemistry/M. Sc.
-Chemistry (Under the Honours Scheme) (Semester-IV)
+Chemistry (Under the Honours Scheme) (Semester-IV) CHE 543/ CHH 543

-CH 426/MHCH 425 Physical Chemistry-V
+Physical Chemistry-V